 We hate to rub it in (sorry Melbourne) but Sydney is the luckiest city.
-We may have a population surmounting five million but our harbour-filled metropolis also has a plethora of national parks right at our doorstep, allowing for all the nature-packed respite over the weekends.
+We may have a population surmounting five million but our harbour-lined metropolis also has a plethora of national parks right at our doorstep, allowing for all the nature-packed respite over the weekends.

-For your convenience, we’ve rounded up the absolute best of these beautiful parks so you can get cracking on waterfall loop tracks, sky-high lookouts, blue swimming holes, overnight hikes and suspension bridges (we know you like those).
+For your convenience, we’ve rounded up the absolute best of these beautiful parks so you can get cracking on waterfall loop tracks, sky-high lookouts, blue swimming holes, overnight hikes, and suspension bridges (we know you like those).

 These are the best national parks to visit near Sydney.